TrishaSrikanth-459/DeployStega/routing/identifier_schemas.md

 ### Notes
 - The sender and receiver are assumed to be collaborators within an existing repository.
   Repository existence is treated as environmental configuration, not a signaling event.
-- Repository creation, deletion, ownership changes, visibility changes, and other governance- or policy-level operations are excluded because they are rare, high-salience actions not suitable for covert routing.
 - Fork relationships introduce additional metadata but do not change the (owner, repo) identifier.
 - Issue edits (title, body, labels, assignees, lock state, open/closed) do not alter the identifier.
-- Issue transfer to another repository changes the identifier namespace from (owner₁, repo₁, issue_number) to (owner₂, repo₂, issue_number).
+- Issue transfer to another repository changes the identifier from (owner₁, repo₁, issue_number) to (owner₂, repo₂, issue_number).
 - Issue deletion permanently renders the identifier non-addressable (404/410).
 Routing is terminated upon deletion.